JenieX/web-development-with-jonas/javascript-course/08-numbers-dates-timers/README.md

 The `Number.isFinite()` static method determines whether the passed value is a finite number — that is, it checks that a given value is a number, and the number is neither positive `Infinity`, negative `Infinity`, nor `NaN`.

-Hint: Check if a value is a real number.
+Hint: Checks if a value is a real number.
 Should be used instead of `Number.isNaN()`.

 ```js
 // @ts-check